Searching ...

 Oregon Historic District

-Events and festivals happen with regular occurrence along Fifth Street.
-Visitors come to check out the food, nightlife, and entertainment.
+Events and festivals happen regularly along Fifth Street.
 During Out on 5th, the street shuts down to vehicles, creating a bustling street festival between the unique, independent shops.
+Visitors come to check out the food, nightlife, and entertainment in the DORA district.
+The avenue has a theater and a comedy venue, bistros and brewers.
 For residents, Newcom Park is a focal point of the neighborhood where the locals host welcoming picnics.

-This neighborhood offers a unique blend of history, culture, nature, and modern living all in one place.
-It had two homes for sale in January 2023 at a median list price of $279,000.
+This neighborhood is a unique blend of history, culture, nature, and modern living all in one place.
+Walk along tree-shaded brick sidewalks adorned with lamps mimicing gas lamps of the 19th century.

 Webster Station

 Webster Station is the perfect locale for a relaxed atmosphere with easy access to downtown Dayton.
-Situated next to the Miami River, downtown, and Oregon Historic District, it’s another historic part of town with old architecture.
+Bordering the Miami River, Mad River, Main Street, and Oregon Historic District, it’s another historic part of town with old architecture.
 The city and developers have been investing in redeveloping the community, so you’ll find new urban lofts and construction.

 Dayton OH Miami River

-RiverScape Metro Park runs along the river and the canal, perfect for a leisurely walk along the waterfront or to let the kids cool off in summer.
+RiverScape Metro Park runs along the river and the canal.
+This park is one of the best places in Dayton, Ohio, for a leisurely walk along the waterfront or to let the kids cool off in summer.
 Locals also have a collection of breweries and bars opening in the historic warehouses.
+The 2nd Street Market fills one such warehouse with fresh-baked breads, farm-fresh produce, and locally crafted goods.
 Inside the neighborhood is Fifth Third Field, the home of the minor league baseball Dayton Dragons.

 Oakwood

-The aim is to create a community feeling, so the town hosts new resident breakfasts, ice cream socials, holiday season Lighting Up, and other fun events.
-Events like these helped give Oakwood its no. 1 Best Place to Live in Ohio ranking on Niche.com.
+Oakwood wants to create a community feel.
+To that end, the town hosts new resident breakfasts, ice cream socials, holiday season Lighting Up, and other fun events.
+Activities and perks like these helped give Oakwood the Best Place to Live in Ohio ranking on Niche.com.

 Kettering

-Kettering is another independent suburban city.
-Situated south of Dayton and Oakwood, it spans from near I-75 across to I-675, so commuting into Dayton or around Ohio is easy.
+Kettering is another one of the independent cities near Dayton, Ohio, that are suburbs.
+Situated south of Dayton and Oakwood, it spans from near Interstate 75 across to Interstate 675.
+Having these major roadways makes commuting into Dayton or around Ohio easy.

-Kettering Medical Center is a significant employer and healthcare provider for the Dayton region.
-The flagship hospital is at the center of own.
+Kettering Health Main Campus is a significant employer and healthcare provider for the Dayton region.
+The flagship hospital and parts of its Kettering Health Network is near the town center.
 Others move to Kettering to work with GE Money, Reynolds and Reynolds, or Berry Company.
-Some are stationed at the nearby Wright-Patterson Air Force Base, so the convenient commute makes Kettering a natural choice.
+The northeast corner’s Miami Valley Research Park holds corporate headquarters and regional offices.
+Some who live in Kettering are stationed at the nearby Wright-Patterson Air Force Base.
+The convenient commute makes Kettering a natural choice to find a home.

 Kettering has parks and attractions to kick back and relax when done with work.
 Features include an outdoor pavilion for concerts, a children’s theater, and an arts center with classes and exhibitions.
+Families cool off on humid summer days at the local water park or the IMAX movie theater.
 The Kettering Ice Arena hosts hockey and ice skating groups.
-If you enjoy a round of golf, the NCR Country Club and Moraine Country Club are in town.
+If you enjoy a round of golf, the NCR Country Club and Moraine Country Club are your two fairways in Kettering.

 Beavercreek

-The rolling farmlands of the Beavercreek area have long attracted people to settle and call home.
-The town is part of the Dayton metro and Miami Valley region.
-Among its 23 parks and nature preserves, the city has a public golf course that achieved 4.5 stars on Golf Digest.
+The rolling farmlands of the Beavercreek have long attracted people to settle and call home.
+Today, its entire eastern border is protected by parkland and nature preserves–23 in total!
+Another claim to fame for Dayton’s second-largest suburb?
+The city’s public golf course achieved 4.5 stars on Golf Digest.

 Locals have name-brand shopping and dining options at the Mall at Fairfield Commons and Greene Town Center.
 North of town is Wright State University, which attracts over 7,000 students each year to the area, including Beavercreek.